 Readers of this non-fiction work get important historical facts (for instance, that Hitler invaded Denmark and Norway on the same day in 1940 while Finland and Sweden were left alone) without being over-whelmed by mind-numbing information, in a way that the previous literature about the years 1940-1945 has not done.
 My personal reflections help readers relate on a more personal level while letting them see how history and culture continue to affect the way we still view human relations, specifically in the area of tolerance.

 To mention just one example of how my own contemplation of the subject has been shaped by the unexpected questions I’ve received during interactions with my audiences, when one listener asked about rumors that Jean Sibelius (world-famous composer from Finland) may have been antisemitic it sent me to his partially-published journals, which are written in Swedish (my native tongue) and which apparently are the root of the claim of an antisemitic Sibelius.
 Is it possible that the meaning of these personal journal entries is lost in translation?
 While I reflect on that question I also consider the historical context of Finland during Sibelius’s time and what he meant to me and my contemporaries born and raised in his native country.

 Among my unique qualifications are my proficiency in all Scandinavian languages, my scholarly background, and that I – through continued lectures and writings – know what Americans want to know about this part of history involving four Scandinavian countries (Denmark, Finland, Norway, and Sweden), all with their own unique experiences.

-The manuscript is currently in progress.
+The manuscript is now finished.
 Watch for the book!